 What a hard life.

-4. Finding a Teaching Job in Thailand as a South African
+4. Finding an English Teaching Job in Thailand as a South African

 If you have made it to this stage of your blossoming TEFL career – well done!
 You only have one more level to unlock before get to do the best and final part – book your plane tickets!

 There are a variety of websites that you can use to find open positions.
-Also, if you do your TEFL training with companies like Xplore Asia, they will help find a placement for you.
-This helps take the stress out of finding a school and you can be sure everything is legit.
+Also, if you do a TEFL internship with i-to-i, they will help find a placement for you.
+This helps take the stress out of finding a school, and you can be sure everything is legit.

 You also need to decide if you have a preference for teaching kindergarten, primary or high school.
-I'm teaching kindergarten and primary because I don't want to deal with teenager hormones.
+I’m teaching kindergarten and primary because I don’t want to deal with teenage hormones.

 How I Found My Teaching Placement in Thailand